pingyhq/pingy-scaffold-bootstrap/README.md

 pingy scaffold bootstrap
 ```

-4. Pingy will open your web browser and choose from dozens of templates and scaffold the one you like. 👍
+4. Pingy will open your web browser and allow you to choose from dozens of templates and scaffold the one you like. 👍

 <img src="assets/screenshots/pingy-bootstrap-scaffold.png" width="1110">